 Water Supply Runtime Calculator

-The Redundant Water System Runtime Calculator calculates how many days a redundant water system can support its critical loads during a water outage.
-This information is an input for characterizing redundant systems in the TRN risk assessment methodology as part of Baseline Development (BD) Action 3.
-The calculator can account for three types of systems:
+The Water Supply Redundancy Runtime Calculator calculates how many days a water supply redundancy can support its critical loads during a water outage.
+This information is an input for characterizing redundant systems in the TRN Lite risk assessment methodology.
+The calculator can account for three types of

 • Onsite storage tank(s) connected only to the primary water supply,

-After providing answers to the questions below, you will obtain an output estimating the number of days current redundant systems will be able to meet critical loads.
+After providing answers to the questions below, you will obtain an output estimating the number of days current supply redundancies will be able to meet critical loads.
 This analysis provides a high-level estimate.
-For users who have done or are planning to do more refined assessments of the runtime capabilities for their redundant systems, those estimates may be more appropriate to use as inputs for the TRN analysis.
+For users who have done or are planning to do more refined assessments of the runtime capabilities for their supply redundancies, those estimates may be more appropriate to use as inputs for the TRN Lite analysis.
 Note that if your system is more complex than one of the system types listed above, it may require a more involved analysis to estimate system runtime.
 Review the system definitions to check to see if your system meets the criteria of analysis for this tool.

 To see the calculations behind the results, click the “Show Calculations” checkbox.
 Click “Example” to see an example analysis including entered data and results.